Museum Hopping in Happy Valley

 - Photo courtesy of Centre Furnace Mansion

-The Centre County Historical Society, Centre Furnace Mansion
+The Centre County Historical Society Centre Furnace Mansion

-Though the stately Centre Furnace Mansion and its expansive, 19th-century-style gardens always make for a refreshing respite from “the real world,” the museum offers new exhibits that highlight the area’s heritage.
+Though the stately Centre Furnace Mansion and its expansive, 19th-century-style gardens always make for a refreshing respite from “the modern world,” the museum offers new exhibits that highlight the area’s heritage.
 Currently on display, for instance, is an exhibit on “Iron Making at Centre Furnace,” and past exhibits have included displays on Centre County and the Civil War and the Archaeology of Centre County’s Native Americans.
 The Centre County Historical Society also offers genealogical and other local historical research resources and events throughout the year.

 Eagle Iron Works and Curtin Village

-Learn about the history of the local ironworks at Eagle Iron Works and Curtin Village.
-The site features reconstructed ironworks that were in operation from 1820-1921, as well as the accompanying workers’ village.
+1820-1921, as well as the accompanying workers’ village.
 Guided tours are held on Sundays, but visitors can stop anytime to see the grounds for themselves.
-On July 23 “Cool Off at Curtin” with a guided tour and ice cream, enjoy Curtin Village Heritage Weekend on August 26 and 27, take a finale tour with living history on September 24 and celebrate Apple Fest on October 7.
-Program updates and details are posted on the Curtin Village website and Facebook page.
+On July 23 “Cool Off at Curtin” with a guided tour and ice cream, enjoy Curtin Village Heritage Weekend on August 26 and 27, take a finale tour with living history on September 24, and celebrate Apple Fest on October 7.
+Program updates and details are posted on the Curtin Village website and Facebook page

 All sports tradition 1